alexhernandezgarcia/alexhernandezgarcia.github.io/_includes/description.md

 My main research focus is on brain-inspired deep learning and computational neuroscience.
 I believe that machine learning and neuroscience can highly benefit each other and my aim is exploring and exploiting these interactions.

+Besides my research, I am a strong proponent of Open Science and I try to contribute to it with my actions and by getting involved in discussions about how to make science more open, reproducible, transparent and have less impact on the environment.

-I am currently looking for a postdoc position at a lab where I can keep working on computational neuroscience and machine learning.
+I am currently looking for a postdoc position at a lab where I can keep working on machine learning and computational neuroscience.